 Peptide and protein hormones (insulin) stimulate the intracellular enzyme activity by interacting with receptor sites on the cell surface.
 Protein is needed to meet the need for tissue repair and resistance to infection.
 Protein helps to replace losses resulting from immobility.
 Steroid hormones (such as glucocorticoids and hydrocorticoids) are important factors of glucose metabolism.
 Increased secretion of these hormones can result in elevated blood glucose levels.

 Muscle strains, spasm, injury and fatigue from the effect of extensive exercise and training may disrupt sleeping patterns.
 The lack of sleep and hormonal instability is not unusual in in athletes.
 Sleep deprivation can diminish the body’s ability to secrete and respond to the hormone insulin which helps regulate blood sugar.
 Athletes can have compromised blood sugar and insulin levels, and further problems with sleeping can lead to poor health and complications.

-The use of the Sport-Z DC stimulation has the effect of transforming growth factor-β1 (TGF-β1) can prevent fibrosis and improve muscle healing, resulting in nearly complete recovery.
+The use of the Sport-Z™ DC stimulation has the effect of transforming growth factor-β1 (TGF-β1), which can prevent fibrosis and improve muscle healing, resulting in nearly complete recovery.

 Muscle injury presents a challenging problem in traumatology, as injured muscles heal very slowly and often with incomplete functional recovery.
 It has been observed that injured muscles can initiate regeneration promptly, but the healing process is often inefficient and hindered by the formation of scar tissue, which may contribute to the tendency for muscle injury to recur.
 The enhancement of muscle regeneration and the prevention of muscle fibrosis through the use of biological DC Stimulation are being investigated in an effort to improve muscle healing after injury.